 Parents may need to make difficult decisions during pregnancy or supportive care based on the probable survival rate of the fetus or the baby.
 You may extensively discuss the outcomes with a genetic counselor.
 There are several foundations and organizations that may provide you resources or support necessary to make a decision that is in the best interest of you and your baby.

 Edwards syndrome is a genetic disorder with no known cure and prevention method.
+It is a serious condition that leads to severe trauma for the parents and broader family.
 Early intervention and care are the best ways to ensure favorable outcomes.
+In many countries an abortion is offerered as an option to terminate the pregnancy.
 Thanks to the advancements in medical technology, babies with heart defects could show a positive prognosis.
 A baby with trisomy 18 will require long-term care through childhood and adulthood.
 Speak to a specialist to determine the appropriate long-term supportive care for your baby.

 2. Mark Zhang, Trisomy 18 (Edwards Syndrome); The Embryo Project Encyclopedia